pantsel/konnect-platform-ops-demo/README.md

 # Konnect Ops Demo <!-- omit in toc -->

 > Warning!
 This project is currently under active development, and all aspects are subject to change.
 Use at your own risk!
+> Additionally, note that the demo environment has only been tested on macOS and may not function correctly on Windows.

 A local demo showcasing the utilization of [Terraform](https://www.terraform.io/) and [Helm](https://helm.sh/) for the provisioning of Konnect Resources and deployment of Kong Data Planes (DPs) within Kubernetes (K8s) environments.